Skyfire2008/lineSorter/README.md

 You'll need the format library, which can be installed by using "__haxelib install format__".

 ## Running
 Run by executing "__neko bin/lineSorter.n -i *filename*__" from the command line.
-Only PNG is supported right now.
+Only PNG files are supported right now.
 The resulting file will be located at *filename-output.png*.

 ### Options: